What is the course about?

 By the end of this course you should be able to...

-- Recognised some of the factors influencing the development of London, and towns more generally
+Recognise some of the factors influencing the development of London

 What level is the course and do I need any particular skills?